mehulagg/gitlab/doc/user/project/service_desk.md

 `service_desk_email` mailbox are processed by a different worker and it would not recognize `incoming_email` emails.

-To configure a custom email address for Service Desk with IMAP, add the following snippets to your configuration file:
+To configure a custom email address for Service Desk with IMAP, add the following snippets to your configuration file in full:

 - Example for installations from source: